 A: Patients’ movements are tracked with RFID and IoT technology to identify the real-time location of the patient.
 This is especially useful in the case of wandering patients with dementia and Alzheimers.

 Q: What is patient movement?

-A: Patient movement is defined as how a patient moves throughout the hospital environment.
-An example of this could be moving from a doctor’s office to a medical imaging room.
+A: Patient movement is how a patient moves throughout the hospital environment.
+An example could be moving from a doctor’s office to a medical imaging room.